krainet/terraformtips2/README.md

-# terraform-examples-openwebinars
+# terraform-examples-terraform
-The goal of this project is to provide the terraform's templates for the openwebinars's course
+The goal of this project is to provide the terraform's templates for the terraform's course